My son is 8, he has severe learning difficulties and needs help with every aspect of daily living.

 I try to lend a sympathetic ear, provide advice and support.

-While a voice inside my head is saying ‘Oh shit is this what we have ahead of us?’
+While a voice inside my head is saying, ‘Is this what we have ahead of us?’

 So although I am enjoying this time, this period in our lives I do wonder is this as good as it gets?